afomera/open_search_api/README.md

 * Viewing a search result will show times it was previously searched.
 * Returns and displays JSON currently, but in the future, this could be wrapped and parsed to display the different media types the API supports with more time.

+* Pagination was _not_ considered at this time, but will need to be addressed in the future.

 ## Setup